 Because of the shortage of good wood and the advancement of technology, the best lower-priced bows (< $200) are of synthetic material (the sticks, not the hair).
 Fiberglass and carbon fiber have revolutionized the student bow market.
 Brazilwood, once the common material of inexpensive bows, is being replaced with these materials (and it can’t happen too soon).
 We have fiberglass and carbon fiber bows from $45 to $450.

 Pernambuco (a generic term for caesalpinia enhinata and other hardwoods) is the wood of choice for better bows, and we prefer the bows made in Brazil where the wood comes from.
 We can be sure that the wood is legally obtained and properly seasoned.
 Brazilian-made bows are priced from $325 to $1000.
 This price range also encompasses higher level carbon fiber bows.
 Quality vintage bows are priced from $600 up.
 Current international law prohibits the export of Pernambuco from Brazil in any form but a finished product.
 And don’t get me started on all this recent nonsense about ivory.

-Michael Hattala, who does all the bow rehairing and restoration, makes bows for the professional priced at $4500.00.
+Michael Hattala, who does all the bow rehairing and restoration, makes bows for the professional in his own shop, priced at $5500.00.
 He is a member of the American Federation of Violin and Bow Makers.
 Click for photos of one of his viola bows.

 So what is the difference between an entry-level, a student, and a professional instrument?